Peripheral artery disease: Classification

-Moderate to severe PAD classified by Fontaine's stages III to IV or Rutherford's categories 4 to 5, presents limb threat (risk of limb loss) in the form of critical limb ischemia.
+Moderate to severe PAD, classified by Fontaine's stages III to IV or Rutherford's categories 4 to 5, presents a limb threat (risk of limb loss) in the form of critical limb ischemia.

-Recently, the Society for Vascular Surgery came out with a classification system based on "wound, ischemia and foot Infection" (WIfI).
-This classification system, published in 2013 was created to account for the demographic changes that have occurred over the past forty years including increased incidence of high blood sugar and evolving techniques and ability for revascularization.
-This system was created on the basis of ischemia and angiographic disease patterns not being the sole determinants of amputation risk.
+Recently, the Society for Vascular Surgery came out with a classification system based on "wound, ischemia and foot infection" (WIfI).
+This classification system, published in 2013, was created to account for the demographic changes that have occurred over the past forty years, including the increased incidence of high blood sugar and evolving techniques and abilities for revascularization.
+This system was created on the basis that ischemia and angiographic disease patterns are not the sole determinants of amputation risk.
 The WIfI classification system is broken up into two parts: wounds and ischemia.
-Wounds are graded 0 through 3 on the presence of ulceration and/or gangrene and ischemia.
+Wounds are graded 0 through 3 based on the presence of ulceration, gangrene, and ischemia.